State court ruled CGL policy exclusion was too ambiguous to enforce

 Insurance adjusters can be sued individually for misrepresentations

 This case was an important affirmation of a California Court of Appeals decision (Bock v.
 Hansen) that insurance adjusters can be individually liable for misrepresentation or other forms of fraud.
-Previously, adjusters were considered immune as third parties to the contract between insurer and insured.
+Previously, adjusters were considered immune as third parties to the contract between the insurer and insured.

 For policyholders, the Bock and Tucker rulings are another tool in the bag to hold insurance companies and their representatives accountable for bad faith insurance practices.
 Adjusters cannot hide behind the insurance companies, and vice versa.